fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 #### Expanding Full stack open 2019

 You can just pick up where you left!
 If you wish to resubmit a whole part, please contact the course personel with email matti.luukkainen@helsinki.fi or in Telegram @mluukkai.
-Tell your github acoount and which parts to delete from your submissions.
+Tell us your github account and which parts to delete from your submissions.

 #### Expanding other course instance